1000 E. University Ave.

 2013-present International Board of Advisors, University of Wyoming

-2011 Began the Distance M.A. in English first cohort
+2011-present Initiated Distance M.A. in English program; now in 2nd cohort

-2006 Hathaway Task Force to recommend the secondary-school curriculum necessary for students to receive the Hathaway Endowment Scholarships
+2006 Hathaway Task Force.
+Recommended the secondary-school curriculum for students qualifying for the Wyoming State Hathaway Endowment Scholarship

 2004-07 Revitalized Wyoming Writing Project